metabrainz/critiquebrainz/docs/contrib/installation.rst

 If you're in your desired Python environment, simply run::

-   $ pip install -r requirements.txt
+   $ pip3 install -r requirements.txt

 to install all required dependencies.